Skip To Main Content

 Game Recap: Baseball | | Christopher Valdez

-King Takes Conference Series at Shorter, Splits Saturday Doubleheader
+King Drops Conference Series at Shorter, Splits Saturday Doubleheader

 Game One – King 10, Shorter 8